kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_report_evidence_commit_pullrequest_gitlab.md

 ---
 title: "kosli report evidence commit pullrequest gitlab"
+experimental: false
 ---

 # kosli report evidence commit pullrequest gitlab

 ## Synopsis

-Report a Gitlab merge request evidence for a commit in Kosli flows.
+Report Gitlab merge request evidence for a commit in Kosli flows.
 It checks if a merge request exists for the git commit and reports the merge-request evidence to the commit in Kosli.

 ```shell